Using Gossips to Spread Information: Theory and Evidence from a Randomized Controlled Trial: Evidence: who are the gossips?

-Our theoretical results suggest that people can learn others' diffusion or eigenvector centralities simply by tracking news they hear through the network.
-Thus, they should be able to name central individuals when asked whom to use as a ``seed'' for diffusion.
-If this is the case, such direct questions can easily be added to standard survey modules to identify central individuals without obtaining detailed network data.
+Our theoretical results suggest that people can learn others' diffusion centralities simply by tracking news that they hear through the network, and therefore should be able to name central individuals when asked whom to use as a ``seed'' for diffusion.
+In this section, we examine whether this is the case.